An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 Sep 02, 2024

 Rock Solid is a processor of Incinerator Bottom Ash (IBA) generated by Energy from Waste plants across both the UK and Europe.
-Energy from Waste plants are used across the UK to help divert waste from landfill, support a circular economy and contribute towards our ambitions to reach Net Zero.
+Energy from Waste plants are used across the UK to help divert waste from landfill, support a more circular economy and contribute towards our ambitions to reach Net Zero.

 Multipanel – a turnkey solution to producing EPDs, training and ongoing sustainability support